Samsung Phone Problems: 5 Common Issues and Fast Fixes That Work

 Force Restart

-Press and hold Volume Down + Power for 10–15 seconds.
+Hold Volume Down + Power for 10–15 seconds

 Remap the Side Key